cryptimeleon/subzero/de.upb.crypto.zeroknowledge.parent/de.upb.crypto.zeroknowledge.web/WebRoot/README.md

 ### de.upb.crypto.type
 - `Type.java` is an enum class representing valid 0K types
-- `TypeResolution.xtend` implements type inference.
+- `TypeInference.xtend` implements type inference.
 Depends on the `predefined` package for handling predefined functions.
 Type inference is working, but may have some edge case issues still.

 ### de.upb.crypto.zeroknowledge.validation
 - `ZeroKnowledgeValidator.xtend` contains all validation rules that are checked against a parsed model.